Blog

 Do Annuities Ever Make Sense in a Retirement Portfolio?

-Posted by on 12:16 PM in Investing | 0 comments
+Posted by on 12:16 PM in Investing | Comments Off on Do Annuities Ever Make Sense in a Retirement Portfolio?

 In my opinion, the answer to the question “Do Annuities Ever Make Sense in a Retirement Portfolio?” is “Yes – In Certain Situations.”
 In its simplest form an annuity is a contract between an individual and an insurance company.
 The individual gives the insurance company a lump sum of cash and the insurance company agrees to provide a fixed stream of payments to the individual for the rest of their life.
 Whether that contract ends up being a good “investment” for the individual depends on how long they live.
 Those who die sooner than...